DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput2/_docs/spec.md

 * Press X :: Left Stick

 The decision to implement this specific behavior stems from the fact that Press-delays-Hold and Hold-blocks-Press exist to deal with conflicts arising from the same buttons being mapped to input sequences with different button press types (whereas the concurrent binds conflict resolution rules exist to deal with like press types).
 Range constraints are orthogonal to button press types.

+### Raycast constraint
+An input sequence can optionally require that a raycast be made and hit targets of a given type.
+Raycast constraints consist of two parts:

+* A **raycast requirement** struct.
+Most options are implementation-defined (i.e. they depend on the specific things in the editor that you can aim at), but the following are always present:
+   * **"Per frame" flag:** Specifies that the raycast requirements should be rechecked on every frame after the raycast-associated button goes down, and not just on the frame that the raycast-associated button (see below) goes down.
+   * **"Fail on change"** flag: Specifies that the user must continue to aim at the same raycast target, or the input sequence will cease to be active.
+   * **Target types:** The set of valid targets for this raycast.
+       * One of the target types should be "nothing," i.e. it should be possible for a tool to require that you click on empty space, or to allow clicks on anything (including empty space) except specific target types.
+* A **raycast-associated button:** a pointer to a *single input control* [group](#input-sequence-group) somewhere in the input sequence.

 ### Notation and examples
 The following input sequence notation is defined: